WillBallentine/git-grep-all/README.md

   - repo 3
   - etc

+## Options

 git-grep-all "search_term" [options] [--outfile output_file]

-    Options:
+Options:<br>
-    -n                    Show line numbers for each match.
+-n                    Show line numbers for each match.<br>
-    -E                    Search with Regular Expressions
+-E                    Search with Regular Expressions<br>
-    -l                    Show File names only
+-l                    Show File names only<br>
-    --cached              Search only in staged files
+--cached              Search only in staged files<br>
-    -outfile FILENAME     Write the output to FILE instead of displaying it in the console.
+-outfile FILENAME     Write the output to FILE instead of displaying it in the console.<br>

-    Example:
+Example:<br>
-    git-grep-all "error" -n --outfile results.txt
+git-grep-all "error" -n --outfile results.txt<br>
-    Searches for the term "error" in all Git repositories under the base path including line numbers (-n) and saves the results to results.txt.
+Searches for the term "error" in all Git repositories under the base path<br>
+including line numbers (-n) and saves the results to results.txt.<br>

 NOTE: currently you cannot combine terms. this is coming in a future release

 # Coming Soon